intel/intel-extension-for-pytorch/README.md

 1) optimizer shall be updated to use a new API such as ```SGDMasterWeight``` which contains master weights support
 2) model shall be converted to bfloat16 after optimizer is initiated.
 Otherwise, optimizer can't get FP32 weights since it is already converted to BF16.

-### oneDNN specific layouts:

-For models running with IPEX_XPU_ONEDNN_LAYOUT=1, Intel® Extension for PyTorch* GPU will use blocked layouts querying from oneDNN.
-However, not all the models can gain performance improvement through this feature.

 ### Operator Coverage:

 | **Operator Type** | **Implemented**| **Completion ratio** |